 Bulging Disc Symptoms

 Living with a bulging disc often means suffering through a number of associated symptoms.
-At the Minimally Invasive Spine Institute we treat a number of these symptoms every day.
+At the DFW Spine Institute we treat a number of these symptoms every day.
 Some of the most common include:

 - Numbness in extremities